Slemsrud

-Slemsrud or Vangsås is a village in Hamar Municipality in Innlandet county, Norway.
+Slemsrud (also known as Øvre Vang or Vangsås) is a village in Hamar Municipality in Innlandet county, Norway.
 The village is located about 10 km northeast of the town of Hamar.
 This village is the site of the Øvre Vang Church.
-Prior to 1992, this area was part of the municipality of Vang.

-The 0.46 km2 village has a population (2021) of 514 and a population density of 1261 PD/km2.
+The 0.46 km2 village has a population (2024) of 580 and a population density of 1261 PD/km2.

+History

+Prior to 1992, this area was part of the old Vang Municipality, hence the old names of the village Vangsås (lit.
+'Vang's hill') and Øvre Vang (lit. 'upper Vang').
+Statistics Norway and Norwegian Mapping Authority both use the name Slemsrud for the village now.